Acoustic liner: Configurations

 Porous layers (e.g. the septum and the face-sheet) can be for example a perforate plate, a wire mesh or a felt-metal.
 The honeycomb can be of aluminum or glass fiber and the cells' size is selected small enough to ensure an acoustic plane wave in the cell for the whole frequency of interest.
 The face-sheet and back-skin can be either metallic or in carbon fiber.
 In order to have a cylindrical barrel, panel parts are structurally joined together leading to a partial loss of the acoustic area known as splice.
 Current state-of-the-art of acoustic are made without splices and are known as zero-splice liners.
 For example, the evolution of the splices width on the Airbus family ranges from three splices of about 15 cm for the Airbus A320 to a zero-splice liner for the Airbus A380.

 Acoustic performance

 The acoustic liners' performance can be verified in dedicated experimental test rigs, by means of virtual prototypes or by means of ground tests on full-scale engines.
-Both these type of tests and simulations allow to determine the acoustic attenuation in the far-field.
+Both these types of tests and simulations allow to determine the acoustic attenuation in the far-field.
 Moreover, the acoustic performance is linked to the acoustic impedance which can be measured with one of the following techniques: